Updated on October 6, 2025: This story was originally published on November 9, 2018, and has been updated with new information.

 Cities such as Tampa offer strong employment opportunities

-Perhaps the most tricky, and adventurous, of these scenarios is deciding to move to a new city without a job lined up.
+Perhaps the most tricky and adventurous of these scenarios is deciding to move to a new city without a job lined up.
 It can be a freeing experience to pack up your bags and move without a plan in place, but it’s not for the faint of heart!
 Florida is a desirable, dream destination for many, so it’s not uncommon to welcome newcomers who may not have a permanent home or job secured.
-If this scenario is what you’re facing, there are a few things you can do to ease the transition.
+If you are facing this scenario, there are a few things you can do to ease the transition.

 First, be sure you’ve done your research on the area you’re moving to.
-Are there jobs available that interest you and you’re qualified for in the area?
+Are there jobs available that interest you and you’re qualified for?
 Does the cost of living in your chosen city align with the salary those jobs likely offer?
 Do you have enough savings in place to enable you to live for three to six months without permanent work?

 While you’re applying for jobs, also start a search for housing.
 You likely won’t be able to obtain a mortgage and purchase a new home until you’ve been employed at your new job for at least 30 days, so you’ll need short-term or temporary living arrangements.
 Once you’ve made the big move and settled into your new job, you can begin the house-hunting process in earnest!